-275 - modification of travel times (for fast traffic - using the maximum allowed speed, for very slow traffic - 2 km/h);

-- validation with the Google Traffic Direction service (for representative routes crossing the city); - corrections applied in areas with a considerable deviation from the expected values.
+- identification of roads in these areas (also considering FT and TF ways), - modification of travel times (for fast traffic using the maximum allowed speed - and for very slow traffic - 2 km h-1), - validation with the Google Traffic Directions service (for representative routes crossing the city), corrections applied in areas with a considerable deviation from the expected values.

-Although time consuming, this procedure yielded good results.
-Giving that our analysis focuses on the intervention of emergency vehicles, the influence of traffic lights was neglected (although it can be considered for other analysis purposes)

-280 and the travel speed was considered 50 km/h for fast traffic road segments.
-For regional and national studies, detailed traffic values might not be needed, since many highways or inter-city roads (generally not crossing urban areas) do not have typical traffic jams impacting furthermore the emergency management intervention times.
+Although time-consuming, this procedure yielded good results.
+Given that our analysis focuses on the intervention of emergency vehicles, the influence of traffic lights was neglected (although it can be considered for other analysis purposes), and the travel speed was considered to be $50 \, \mathrm{km} \, \mathrm{h}^{-1}$ for fast-traffic road segments.
+For regional and national studies, detailed traffic values might not be needed, since many highways or intercity roads (generally not crossing urban areas) do not have typical traffic jams, further impacting the emergency management intervention times.
 For estimating post-event traffic patterns, we used a simplified approach, based on the following traffic modification parameters:

-- 285 For areas closer to 100 meters (calculated on roads as service area, not as buffer): 2 km/h; - For areas closer to 500 meters: 5 km/h.
+- for areas closer to 100 m (calculated on roads as service area not as buffer) - 2 km h-1, - for areas closer to $500 \,\mathrm{m} 5 \,\mathrm{km} \,\mathrm{h}^{-1}$.

 This approach has obvious limitations and uncertainties; however, it provides a flexible and easy-to-compute method of accounting for traffic shifts right after an earthquake, following the findings of Zanini et al. (2017).
-Modeling traffic driver individual behavior, also over time, is a next step which we will integrate in future studies, also trying to create the means for

-290 validation (recording the traffic patterns after major earthquakes affecting Bucharest or after local incidents in the area of vulnerable buildings).
+Modeling drivers' individual behavior in traffic, also over time, is the next step which we will integrate in future studies, also trying to create the means for validation (recording the traffic patterns after major earthquakes affecting Bucharest or after local incidents in the area of vulnerable buildings).

 In order to enable service area analysis for emergency intervention, hospitals and fire stations were used as facilities.
-We identified all representative locations in Bucharest and nearby (not including children emergency hospitals, therefore the analysis can be considered as relevant for the adult population).
-Although of high importance, we could not include for the engine's equipment); these can be considered, reflecting limitations or restrictions in the emergency intervention process (for example: how many addresses can be reached within an amount of time due to vehicle availability, how many people can be transported to and hosted by a hospital or where are vehicles with ladders, necessary for intervention in areas with high rise buildings).
-We will address these issues in further studies when more complex data become available; ArcGIS Network Analyst extension can easily accommodate such information and also special evaluators can be added.
+We identified all representative locations in Bucharest and nearby (not including children emergency hospitals; therefore the analysis can be considered relevant for the adult population).
+Although of high importance, we could not include the current data regarding the capacities of each facility (for example, number of ambulances, hospitals' treatment capacity or fire engine equipment); these can be considered, reflecting limitations or restrictions in the emergency intervention process (for example, the number of addresses that can be reached within an amount of time due to vehicle availability, the number of people that can be transported to and hosted by a hospital, or whether there are vehicles with ladders, necessary for intervention in areas with high-rise buildings).
+We will address these issues in further studies when more complex data become available; the ArcGIS Network Analyst extension can easily accommodate such information, and also special evaluators can be added.